Customer support is one of the biggest factors that can impact your business’ success.

 1. Customer support process

 An important part of building an effective customer support team is to lay out a solid customer support process.
+From onboarding new recruits to defining your customer support process—and the principles that underpin it—clear communication will make it easier to align teams (while preventing things from falling into chaos).

 Consider putting together a customer support playbook that sets out best practices and protocols for things like: